zolex/vom/docs/VOM.md

 ### Normalization

-Normalization is ht process of mapping a strictly typed model to an arbitrary array with untyped values.
+Normalization is VOM's process of mapping a strictly typed model to an arbitrary array with eventually untyped or at least not strictly typed values.

 If you need a native php array representation of your model you can call the `normalize()` method and pass it your model.